gvwilson/thirdbit/src/fiction/makers-return/index.md

 Once again an invisible giant hand pushed Violet back in her chair.
-Angles and velocities scrolled by on the screen as Captain Leung and Doctor Meadows traded terse instructions.
+Angles and velocities scrolled by on the screen as Captain Leung and Doctor Szego traded terse instructions.
 Violet wondered if the people below could see them now.
 They would look like a meteor.
 They *were* a meteor, she realized.